workflowr/workflowr/README.md

 [Bitbucket](bitbucket.org).)

    **pc-comment-3:** I think there may be some additional setup steps
-     to take here.
+     to take here, some of which may not be strictly necessary, but helpful (e.g., SSH keys).
 Maybe refer to a Getting Started guide on Github?

 5. Configure [Git][git] ([instructions][swc-git-config] from
 [Software Carpentry][swc]).
 Run the following commands in the shell